Updated May 29, 2023

-- “Dim name as string” defines the name as a string.
+- “Dim name as a string” defines the name as a string.

-- Then there is an inbuilt Inputbox function that will ask a name to be filled in, which will be stored in a variable name.
+- Then an inbuilt Inputbox function will ask for a name to be filled in, which will be stored in a variable name.

-- Msgbox+name, it will display the name in msgbox.
-We will then create a command button by going to the Developer tab, then Inset tab.
+- Msgbox+name will display the name in the msg box.
+We will then create a command button by going to the Developer tab, then the Inset tab.
 Then form control, command button.

-We will then assign the macro to the button and then Click on OK key.
+We will then assign the macro to the button and click OK.

-When we click on Button 1 which we will see as below:
+When we click on Button 1, we will see as below:

-Every time you press button 1, you will see the input box, just enter the name and you will see the “hello+name”
+Every time you press button 1, you will see the input box, just enter the name and see the “hello+name.”